World Jewish Congress lawsuit against Swiss banks: US–Swiss tension

 The hearings led to international friction between the US and Switzerland, with boycotts of Swiss companies and products threatened in several US states.
 In Switzerland, the most controversial contention of the Eizenstat report was that Switzerland assisted the Nazis beyond what was necessary for a neutral country, and prolonged the war.
 Swiss public opinion was overwhelmingly against any settlement.
-The banks' position was that the settlement demands were grossly out of proportion to the value of unclaimed assets, and the Swiss government's position was that negotiations relating to laundering of assets looted by the Nazis were settled during previous agreements with the Allied governments and could not be reopened, because no new historical information had come to light.
+The banks' position was that the settlement demands were grossly out of proportion to the value of unclaimed assets, and the Swiss government's position was that negotiations relating to laundering of assets looted by the Nazis were settled during previous agreements with the Allied governments (such as the 1946 Washington Agreement) could not be reopened, because no new historical information had come to light.

-Audits of dormant accounts ordered by the Swiss government in 1962 and 1995 showed a total of $32 million (1995 dollars) in unclaimed war-era accounts.
+Audits of dormant accounts ordered by the Swiss government in 1962 and 1995 showed $32 million (1995 dollars) in unclaimed war-era accounts.
 In 1997, the banks published a list of dormant accounts in newspapers abroad.
-Among the names, then American ambassador, Zurich-born Madeleine Kunin, found Renee May, her mother, who died in 1970.
+Among the names, the American ambassador at the time, Zurich-born Madeleine Kunin, found Renee May, her mother, who died in 1970.

-The WJC rejected initial offers from the banks and demanded payment of $1.8 billion to settle the lawsuit.
-During the negotiations, the Swiss banks agreed to pay for another audit—headed by ex Federal Reserve chairman Paul Volcker—of wartime accounts.
-This audit committee consisted of three representatives from the banks, and three representatives from the Jewish groups.
+The WJC rejected a $600 million offer from the banks and demanded payment of $1.8 billion to settle the lawsuit.
+During the negotiations, the Swiss banks agreed to pay for another audit, headed by ex-Federal Reserve chairman Paul Volcker, of wartime accounts.
+This audit committee included three bank representatives and three from the Jewish groups.
 NY City Comptroller Alan G. Hevesi played a crucial role in the negotiations, convening a meeting in December 1997 with Swiss bank executives and Democratic Party state treasurers to discuss sanctions such as divesting state funds from Swiss banks and withholding licenses.
-Hevesi also withheld an operating license for the merger of Union Bank of Switzerland with Swiss Bank Corporation, who together made $4 billion in profits per year in New York City.
-Author Angelo Codevilla argues that this was essentially blackmail of the banks by state banking officials, with backing of the US administration, to force a settlement between the banks and the WJC.
-Negotiations involving the banks, the WJC, and Undersecretary Eizenstat ultimately resulted in a settlement of $1.25 billion in August 1998.
-The Swiss government refused to take part in the settlement, and started a CHF 300 million Special Fund for Holocaust Victims with the Swiss National Bank.
-It also commissioned an independent panel of international scholars known as the Bergier Commission to study the relationship between Switzerland and the Nazi regime.
+Hevesi also withheld an operating license for the merger of Union Bank of Switzerland with Swiss Bank Corporation, which together made $4 billion in profits per year in New York City.
+Hevesi was joined by officials in other states, such as California’s State Treasurer Matt Fong, who in 1998 stopped all investments and deposits from California’s state fund in the U.S. subsidiaries of Credit Suisse, Swiss Bank Corporation, and the Union Bank of Switzerland.